MIWB operates as a commercialised statutory authority to carry out its business activities which include:

 Mr Neil Hatherly

 Mr Hatherly has extensive board governance experience in several sectors, including listed companies, government-owned corporations, universities, and not-for-profit organisations.
-Mr Hatherly is Chairman of Field Services Group of Brisbane City Council, a member of the Council’s Audit Committee, a director of UniQuest (University of Queensland’s commercialisation company), and Visiting Fellow to the Smart Transport Research Centre of Queensland University of Technology.
+Mr Hatherly is Chairman of Field Services Group of Brisbane City Council, a member of the Council’s Audit Committee, and Visiting Fellow to the Smart Transport Research Centre of Queensland University of Technology.
 His executive career includes senior roles in hard rock and coal mine companies, and organisations focused on intellectual property; and providing consulting services and project management to the resources, energy, agribusiness, and government sectors.

 Mr Myles Johnston